dottspina/dtsh/doc/site/src/getting-started.rst

 Install DTSh
 ************

-DTSh runs on Linux, macOS and Windows with Python 3.8 to 3.11.
+DTSh runs on Linux, macOS and Windows with Python 3.10+.

 It can be installed in *some* Zephyr development environment, or standalone in any Python environment.